Why SSH Works from Windows but Not Ubuntu in Proxmox + GNS3

 The Fix (Persistent)

-Since Ubuntu now uses Netplan instead of /etc/network/interfaces
+Since Ubuntu now uses Netplan instead of /etc/network/interfaces, you can’t just add post-up lines.

 The easiest persistent fix is a systemd service: